 Keep in mind that the specimen has to be based on actual photos of products as they are actually sold to the public and based on real use.
 The Trademark Office can and often does reject specimens that appear to be digitally altered, whereby the trademark is photoshopped into the picture, but the trademark is not actually displayed in this manner when the goods are sold or services ordered.
 Additionally, mock-up images of how a trademark is intended to look or printer’s proofs of advertisements are not considered acceptable specimens and will receive a “digitally altered specimen” refusal.

-The trademark applicant must show the mark on the applicant’s own goods or packaging or other type of specimen for services as the mark is seen by the purchasing public, with goods that have actually been sold or transported in commerce.
+The trademark applicant must show the mark on the applicant’s own goods or packaging or other types of specimens for services as the mark is seen by the purchasing public, with goods that have actually been sold or transported in commerce.
 Trademark Examiners are very good at picking up on attempts to digitally alter a photograph or other image.

 Rejections based on specimens are very common with trademark applications, which it is why it is important to understand the basic guidelines when submitting a specimen for your trademark application.

 Disclaimer: This website is not intended to offer legal advice or to be a substitute for a consultation on a case by case basis with an attorney.
 The information provided above is meant for informational purposes only and may be subject to change.